ashn-dot-dev/sunder/README.md

 The `-o OUT` option may be used to specify the name of the output file.
 If this option is not provided then the output file will default to the name `a.out`.

-Intermediate files of the form `OUT.*`, for output program `OUT` are generated during compilation and subsequently removed after the output file has been created.
+Intermediate files of the form `OUT.tmp.*` for output program `OUT` are generated during compilation and subsequently removed after the output file has been created.
 The `-k` flag will instruct the compiler *not* to remove these files.

 ```sh
 $ SUNDER_BACKEND=C sunder-compile -k -o hello examples/hello.sunder